Glossary for funded contract management

 Some typical examples of circumstances which are not subcontracting are when a service provider:

-- uses DCJ funds to cover ancillary costs, such as cleaning and security, when they are required to support the running of the DCJ-funded services
+- uses the department’s funds to cover ancillary costs, such as cleaning and security, when they’re required to support the running of the contracted services

-- hires temporary staff or contractors for office administration or other duties which are not directly related to the DCJ-funded services
+- hiring temporary staff or contractors for office administration or other duties that aren’t directly related to the contracted services

 All employees, contractors and agency personnel working for an organisation.